 The alleged time center breach elevates a niche risk to a headline concern.
 AI leaders should treat time as a critical dependency, not a utility.
 Accordingly, budgets and accountability must reflect that reality.

 Vendors should publish details on time authentication and fallback logic.
 Buyers can then compare resilience across platforms and deployments.
 Transparent designs will build trust during future incidents.
-AI infrastructure security transforms operations.

 Regulators will also scrutinize timing in critical sectors.
 Grid stability, financial markets, and telecom services depend on precise clocks.
-Therefore, AI overlays in those domains must prove robust synchronization.
+AI overlays in those domains must prove robust synchronization.

 Data, disclosure, and the road ahead